AlexandreToyer/opensearchserver-php-client/README.md

 OpenSearchServer PHP Client
 ===========================

-This API connector is intended to be used with PHP5 with any version >= 5.0.1 It is based on the v1 API of OpenSearchServer.
+This API connector is intended to be used with PHP 5 with any version >= 5.3 with [Composer](http://getcomposer.org/).
+It is based on the v1 API of OpenSearchServer.

 You can find more about the OSS API on the OSS WiKi